arayofcode/distributed-systems/gossip-gloomers/3c-fault-tolerant-broadcast/NOTES.md

 # Notes and Challenges

 The existing code was pretty good to start with.
 Had to find a way to wait until the network partition recovered.
 [Read about waitgroups](https://gobyexample.com/waitgroups) and implemented a very basic version.
 It worked!

+I honestly have no idea of the best practices around waitgroups so can't improve this code much for now.